wpmetabox/docsv2/docs/tutorials/add-paginations-search-boxes.md

 * In the above code, we declared two files that are `list.js` - the library file and `scripts.js` - the file used to perform the search function.
 * `justread` is the theme that  I’m using (you can download this theme [here](https://gretathemes.com/wordpress-themes/justread/) for free).

-## Step 2: Create options and the search box
+## 2. Creating options and the search box

 Go to **Meta Box > Custom Fields > Add New**.